cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 end
 ```

-My first pass had me adding the routes of my static pages to an array, and check
+My first pass had me adding the routes of my static pages to an array, and
-the `request.path` to see if it was included in the request.
+checking the `request.path` to see if it was included in the request.

 That worked just fine, but after I added a new static page, I got another test
-fail for 404 (what happens when the shortener can't find an object).
+fail for 404 errors (what happens when the shortener can't find an object).

-I wanted to see if there was a way to make that check dynamic and keep me from
+I wanted to see if there was a way to make that check dynamic and keep from
-having to update manually, usually after seeing a spec fail and having to
+updating manually, usually after seeing a spec fail and having to
-refresh my memory.
+refresh my memory on what's happening.

-With our class for constraining the routes, we need to update the route
-definition to use the constraint.
+I created a route constrain class matching the one above.
+After having the route
+constraint class, the next step was to update the routes to use that constraint
+class.

 ```ruby
 # config/routes.rb